 It is hard to function in the world without an Amazon.com account.
-From books to streaming video to locks to…whatever your heart desires, you can probably find it on Amazon.
+From books to streaming video to padlocks to coffee pots to sneakers to…whatever your heart desires, you can probably find it on Amazon.
 And all with blazing fast delivery and single, friendly, trusted interface.
 I use Amazon more than I’d like to admit, but doing so privately requires some planning.
-This post will discuss how to use Amazon anonymously.
-Continue reading “Using Amazon Anonymously”
+This post will discuss how to use Amazon and maintain at least a modicum of privacy.
+Continue reading “Using Amazon Anonymously & Securely”

 This installment of the Private Internet Access series will deal with the PIA Android app.
 Private Internet Access for Android is, quite frankly, much more flexible than the iOS version.
 Unlike the iOS version, Private Internet Access for Android allows you access to almost all of the settings you have on desktop.
 It also allows you to deal with the VPN on a per-app basis.
 Continue reading “Private Internet Access for Android”

 October is nearlly upon us!
 October is National Cyber Security Awareness Month.
 National Cyber Security Awareness month has been observed in the US since 2004.
 It is sponsored by the Department of Homeland Security’s National Cyber Security Division, and the National Cyber Security Alliance (NCSA).
 This year I decided to get in on the act, too, and do a daily blog post during October.
 Yes, that’s thirty-one posts in thirty-one days!

 These posts are going to focus heavily on encryption of data-at-rest.
 Many of these will be in a how-to format that will be appropriate for entry-level users, but all of us (including me) will learn something.
 There will be a few other topics thrown in throughout the month to keep things interesting.
 Every week I’m going to throw in a topic about anonymous – or at least private – purchasing, and a few other topics will find their way in, as well.